-In this assignment you will demonstrate your ability to model neural network to a hypothetical problem, and develop a software application.
+In this assignment you will demonstrate your ability to model a neural network to solve a hypothetical problem, and develop a software application implementing your model.
 This assessment task is to design, code, debug, and test using the topics covered in Weeks 4-7.
-Further details are available on the unit website in the Assignment 2 Specification document.
+Further details are available in the Assignment 2 Specification document available from the Unit website.